archishman-b/archishman-b/README.md

 - **[GTM Strategy Toolkit](#)** — Reusable Python framework for go-to-market design, channel scoring, partner program design
 - **[Strategy IQ Toolkit](#)** — Strategy frameworks as code: Porter's, BCG, Ansoff, Blue Ocean — all LLM-augmented
 - **[Prompt Engineering for Strategy](#)** — Production-grade system prompts for strategy consulting use cases

 ---

-## Writing & Thought Leadership

-I write occasionally on the intersection of strategy consulting, AI, and product — particularly on:
-- What enterprise AI strategy actually looks like from the inside
-- How the consulting delivery model is being rebuilt around agentic AI
-- Commercial strategy for the automotive AI era (SDV, connected mobility, EV)

-> *Links to come as I build the Substack / Medium trail.*

----